CLOSED FOR THE SEASON • Information may be outdated. Add this

 MISSION & OBJECTIVE

-The Washington DC Independent Film Festival (dciff.org) - "The festival that brings independent film culture to Washington, DC" (Washington Post) showcases the best in independent film from around the world with a special section devoted to Metro DC filmmakers.
-DCIFF presents world premieres, award winning features, shorts, animation and documentaries by local, national and international filmmakers.
+The Washington DC Independent Film Festival (dciff-indie.org) - "The festival that brings independent film culture to Washington, DC" (Washington Post) showcases the best in independent film from around the world, with a special section devoted to Metro DC filmmakers.
+DCIFF presents world premieres, award-winning features, shorts, animation, experimental films and documentaries by local, national and international filmmakers.
+We strive to make our festival a celebration of media arts, a community event and an engaging, exciting experience for our audience at the same time as being of value to filmmakers.
+We are fiercely independent but welcome creative interaction with mainstream media.

-The festival's goal is to help filmmakers find a place in the marketplace through effective screenings, intensive outreach online and to the traditional press and long term support.
-The festival also hosts many workshops and seminars and 2014 sees the first intensive legal clinic and workshop for filmmakers.
-The festival also hosts a Film Library at the festival where buyers and press can view any film that is in competition during festival hours and, unique to DCIFF, the Independent Film Summit on the Hill held yearly where filmmakers can meet with government representatives to discuss the issues which specifically address our industry.
+The festival's goal is to help filmmakers find a place in the marketplace through effective screenings, intensive outreach online and to the traditional press, and long term support.
+The festival also hosts many workshops and seminars for filmmaker professional development, 2015 will be the second year of the High School Student Film Competition that is part of DCIFF.
+Unique to DCIFF, the Independent Film Summit on the Hill held yearly since 2006, lets filmmakers meet with government representatives to discuss the issues which specifically address our industry.

-For 2014, in addition to our usual programming, DCIFF has expanded both the animation section of the festival to include feature-length films and the experimental and art film offerings.
-In addition, for the first time there is a section devoted to high school filmmakers.
+For 2015, DCIFF continues to expand the animation section of the festival to include feature-length films and the experimental and art film offerings.
 The festival also has a strong music component and we welcome fiction and documentary films about musicians and music.
-We have also become known for our strong documentaries and welcome more documentaries which we try to screen with a relevant panel discussion.
+We have become known for our strong documentaries which we try to screen with a relevant panel discussion.

-Films are essentially selected through the submission process, rather than by invitation (with the exception of honorees or VIPs) or by visits to other film festivals, and are reviewed by a group of people with media experience.
+Films are selected through the submission process, rather than by invitation (with the exception of honorees or VIPs) or by visits to other film festivals, and are reviewed by a group of people with media experience.
 All films are finally viewed by the festival programmer.
 We hope that this makes for an equal opportunity film submission and screening process.
-Only after review do we decide if we wish to invite any final applications.
+Only after review do we decide if we wish to specifically invite any final applications.
+We require all films to be Metro DC premieres.

-As DCIFF2014 goes into it's sixeenth year after two years of notable success and widening impact under new leadership with a great new team, we work with dedication to deserve filmmaker trust in our process and our event.
+DCIFF2015 is the festival's seventeenth year.
+We work with dedication to deserve filmmaker trust in our process and our event.
 Please note that DCIFF is a 100% volunteer-run festival and ALL submission dues go towards programming and outreach.
-We try to keep our submssion fees reasonable and accordingly, we rarely offer fee waivers.
+We try to keep our submssion fees reasonable and, accordingly, we rarely offer fee waivers.

 ABOUT THE FESTIVAL